-Face-off: biometric data a growing business risk
+Face-off: biometric data a growing business risk6th May 2020

 The use of biometric data – such as in fingerprint readers and facial recognition systems – has grown significantly in recent years as organisations look for more secure alternatives to password-based authentication.
 Whilst biometric technology may represent the future of digital security, organisations must be prepared for the privacy risks associated with the use of this data.

 Risks associated with the collection of this form of data are, however, nothing new – legislation specifically addressing biometric data has been in place since 2008.
 But the increased uptake of biometric solutions, a heightened awareness of privacy exposures, and several high-profile court rulings have brought biometrics into the spotlight in recent months.